Faculty: Donna L Atherton RN, MSN, NP and Carol Pierini MA

 Hazards of all chemicals produced in the United States or imported to the United States are classified.

-The JC standards state that the organization "maintains a written, current inventory of hazardous materials and waste that it uses, stores, or generates."
-The intent of this written communication is to ensure that employers and employees in health care environments understand the hazards associated with the use of chemicals.
+The JC Standards state that the organization "maintains a written, current inventory of hazardous materials and waste that it uses, stores, or generates."
+The intent of this written communication is to ensure that employers and employees in health care environments understand the hazards associated with chemicals.

-This course will review the current OSHA and JC standards regarding hazard communications in the health care facility.
+This course will review the current OSHA and JC standards regarding hazard communication in the health care facility.